John Maze: Epistemology and the nature of cognition

 At a time where the information processing approach to philosophy of mind dominated (see particularly Fodor, 1981), Maze presented a critique of the same as a logical fallacy, insofar as such accounts imply that it is only possible to know about events through internal processing of internal relations, without any reference to the independent entities or events in the real world that are said to be represented (Maze, 1991/2009).
 The critique highlights a central theme occurring throughout Maze's work, which is the rejection of any implication of constitutive relations.
 The rejection of constitutive relations is also evidenced in the critique of the relativism of social constructionism (Maze 2001/2009).
 Such an account leaves the concept of knowledge so constructed lost in circularity, without any point of reference to the external world.
-Maze also suggests that there is sterility in any approach that attempts to falsely reduce psychological processes down to simples – for example the theory within cognitive science that suggests perceptions is built up from a layering of sensory particulars to arrive at kinds (Henry, 2009).
+Maze also suggests that there is sterility in any approach that attempts to falsely reduce psychological processes down to simples – for example the theory within cognitive science that suggests perceptions are built up from a layering of sensory particulars to arrive at kinds (Henry, 2009).
 Maze's adoption of Anderson's situational realism rather suggests an irreducible complexity to each situation, where situations may be understood to be nested, and remain infinitely complex, in structure.